 So you have multiple sides to your business?
 And you get paid to travel?

-K: Yes and Yes.
-We've loved the work we do in travel, but it's one of the things we've been scaling back as we move fully into Chapter 3.
+K: Yes and yes.
+We've loved the work we do in travel, but it's one of the things we've been scaling way back for the last several years.
 We've always looked at the work we do in travel as a hobby we get paid for.
-The work we do as strategists – helping people and organizations thrive – is what fulfills us most.
+The work we do as Strategists – helping people and organizations thrive – is what fulfills us most.

 C: Also, scaling back the amount of travel related work we do does not mean we've "given up" travel.
 We travel a lot for our consulting projects, so will often tag on personal travel to that work.
-For instance, earlier this year, we had client meetings in Buenos Aires and then travelled around Argentina and Patagonia on our own.
+For instance, we recently had client meetings in Buenos Aires and then travelled around Argentina and Patagonia on our own.

 You mentioned to me that you archived most everything from the first 10 years of NVR.
 Explain that?